AlexisGueret/TowAR_Defense/README.md

 It is playable on HoloLens.
 The goal of the game is to survive waves of enemies by placing defense towers and throwing fireballs.

-You will find the trailer below : https://www.youtube.com/watch?v=ig10-YBgPVY&ab_channel=AlexisGueret
+You will find the trailer here : https://www.youtube.com/watch?v=ig10-YBgPVY&ab_channel=AlexisGueret